IBM/voicebot-on-whatsapp-using-watson-services/README.md

 1. User sends a voice or text message in WhatsApp
 2. The message is redirected to Twilio Programmable messaging service
-3. Twilio redirects the message to the python application deployed on IBM Cloud or OpenShift
+3. Twilio redirects the message to the Voicebot Application deployed on IBM Cloud or OpenShift
-4. If the user has sent a voice message, the python application leverages Watson Speech to Text to transcribe the message into text
+4. If the user has sent a voice message, the Voicebot Application leverages Watson Speech to Text to transcribe the message into text
 5. The text message is sent to Watson Assistant
 6. Watson Assistant chatbot detects the intent and replies with response accordingly
-7. The python application triggers the Twilio Programmable messaging service with the response message
+7. The Voicebot Application triggers the Twilio Programmable messaging service with the response message
 8. Twilio Programmable messaging service redirects the response message to WhatsApp
 10. User will be able to view the response message on Whatsapp